 - (D) Acceptable Debt Coverage Ratio Range.
 The acceptable Year 1 DCR range for all priority or foreclosable lien financing plus the Department's proposed financing falls between a minimum of 1.15 to a maximum of 1.35.
-HOPE VI and USDA Rural Development transactions may underwrite to a DCR less than 1.15 or greater than 1.35 based upon documentation of acceptance from the lender. - (i) For Developments other than HOPE VI and USDA Rural Development transactions, if the DCR is less than the minimum, the recommendations of the Report are conditioned upon a reduced debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) (III) of this clause. - (I) A reduction of the interest rate or an increase in the amortization period for TDHCA funded loans; - (II) A reclassification of TDHCA funded loans to reflect grants, if permitted by program rules; - (III) A reduction in the permanent loan amount for non-TDHCA funded loans based upon the rates and terms in the permanent loan commitment letter as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph. - (ii) If the DCR is greater than the minimum, the recommendations of the Report may be conditioned upon an increase in the debt service and the Underwriter may make adjustments to the requested financing structure in the order presented in subclauses (I) and (II) of this clause.
-If the DCR is greater than the maximum, the recommendations of the Report are conditioned upon an increase in the debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) - (III) of this clause. - (I) A reclassification of TDHCA funded grants to reflect loans, if permitted by program rules; - (II) An increase in the interest rate or a decrease in the amortization period for TDHCA funded loans; - (III) An increase in the permanent loan amount for non-TDHCA funded loans based upon the rates and terms in the permanent loan commitment letter as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph. - (iii) For Housing Tax Credit Developments, a reduction in the recommended Tax Credit allocation may be made based on the gap/DCR method described in subsection (c)(2) of this section. - (iv) Although adjustments in Debt Service may become a condition of the Report, future changes in income, expenses, and financing terms could allow for an acceptable DCR. - (5) Long Term Proforma.
+HOPE VI and USDA Rural Development transactions may underwrite to a DCR less than 1.15 or greater than 1.35 based upon documentation of acceptance from the lender. - (i) For Developments other than HOPE VI and USDA Rural Development transactions, if the DCR is less than the minimum, the recommendations of the Report are conditioned upon a reduced debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) - (III) of this clause. - (I) A reduction of the interest rate or an increase in the amortization period for TDHCA funded loans; - (II) A reclassification of TDHCA funded loans to reflect grants, if permitted by program rules; - (III) A reduction in the permanent loan amount for non-TDHCA funded loans based upon the rates and terms in the permanent loan commitment letter as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph. - (ii) If the DCR is greater than the maximum, the recommendations of the Report may be based upon an increase in the debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) (III) of this clause. - (I) A reclassification of TDHCA funded grants to reflect loans, if permitted by program rules; - (II) An increase in the interest rate or a decrease in the amortization period for TDHCA funded loans; - (III) An increase in the permanent loan amount for non-TDHCA funded loans based upon the rates and terms in the permanent loan commitment letter as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph. - (iii) For Housing Tax Credit Developments, a reduction in the recommended Tax Credit allocation may be made based on the gap/DCR method described in subsection (c)(2) of this section. - (iv) Although adjustments in Debt Service may become a condition of the Report, future changes in income, expenses, and financing terms could allow for an acceptable DCR. - (5) Long Term Proforma.
 The Underwriter will create a 30-year operating proforma. - (A) The base year projection utilized is the Underwriter's Year 1 EGI, Year 1 operating expenses, and Year 1 NOI unless the Applicant's Year 1 EGI, Year 1 total operating expenses, and Year 1 NOI are each within 5% of the Underwriter's estimates. - (B) A 2% annual growth factor is utilized for income and a 3% annual growth factor is utilized for expenses. - (C) Adjustments may be made to the Long Term Proforma if sufficient support documentation is provided by the Applicant.
-Support may include: - (i) Documentation with terms for project-based rental assistance or operating subsidy; - (ii) A fully executed management contract with clear terms; - (iii) Documentation prepared and signed by the Central Appraisal District (CAD) with jurisdiction over the Development indicating the appraisal methodology consistently employed by the CAD and a ten-year history, beginning with the Application year, of tax rates for each taxing district with jurisdiction over the Development; and - (iv) Required reserve for replacement schedule prepared and signed by the proposed permanent lender or equity provider.
-In no instance will the reserve for replacement figure included in the Long Term Proforma be less than the minimum requirements as described in §1.37 of this subchapter. - (e) Development Costs.
+Support may include: - (i) Documentation with terms for project-based rental assistance or operating subsidy; - (ii) A fully executed management contract with clear terms;